jamiejamiebobamie/pegaFlashcards/notes.md

 	shows the system resources consumed by processing a single requestor session works on existing data
 	does not degrade processing
+The Database Trace tool is useful to tune the application for
+	database performance.
+When PAL indicates performance issues in the database, you should use what to find the issue?
+	The Database Trace tool.
-the Database Trace tool
+The Database Trace tool can trace
-	useful to tune the application for database performance use if PAL indicates performance issues in the database can trace all the SQL operations like queries or commits that are performed. the Performance Profiler shows a detailed trace of performance information about what three things? the execution of activities
+	all the SQL operations like queries or commits that are performed.
+The Performance Profiler shows a detailed trace of performance information about what three things?
+	the execution of activities
 	when condition rules
-	data transforms …executed by your requestor session. the Performance Profiler
+	data transforms …executed by your requestor session.
+The Performance Profiler should be run in conjunction with
+	the Performance Analyzer.
-	should be run in conjunction with Performance Analyzer Pega Predictive Diagnostic Cloud (PDC) runs where on Pega Cloud
+Pega Predictive Diagnostic Cloud (PDC) runs where
+	on Pega Cloud
 Pega Predictive Diagnostic Cloud (PDC) is a